 And for how good Lucasfilm has been since they started their new continuity, there is certainly something missing from these new stories because of how tightly controlled the continuity has been.
 They really are intent on building a cohesive, fleshed-out shared universe that ties every story together in small ways… and that kind of hurts it because you don’t get these one-off comics where there’s an assassin protocol droid named C-3PX or the Sith have a power struggle 5000 years before the movies, and you don’t get villains like the trans-dimensional space god Waru, and you don’t get characters whose entire existences are fleshed out in trading card flavor text.

-Alas, I do miss the old Expanded Universe… but I’m not sad that it’s gone, really.
+Alas, I do miss the old Expanded Universe… but I’m not sad that it’s ended.
+Well, I wish it got more of a conclusion, but I understand why it had to reset.
 The whole endeavor, for the 35+ years it lasted, had some major, crippling flaws that came with trying to piece together hundreds of stories that were never really meant to work together all that well.

-Case in point here is… What the hell are all these old white dudes doing in my space adventure?!
+Case in point here is… What the hell are all these old white dude Jedi doing in my space adventure?!

 Yeah, I hear you there in the back calling me an SJW cuck, but let’s step back a second and realize that none of this was “intentional;” it was the result of a very large and very hectic shared universe worked on by countless individuals over many decades, a large portion of whom where themselves white men, and working in a culture where white dudes were simply the norm in any fiction.